hwarnecke/master_thesis/README.md

 It runs a set of questions through different query engines, evaluates them based on deepeval and logs the results.

 Different parameter can be specified that handle the LLM, Embedding, questions, prompts, query engines and more.

+# Analysis
+The scripts regarding data analysis can be found in `Experiment/Analysis/Analsysis.py`.